CesarSaladd/Guess-the-Build-Helper-roblox-/README.md

-Enter a pattern like `_ A T E R` and it shows all possible matching words.
+Enter a pattern like `W _ _ E R` and it shows all possible matching words.

 ## 🚀 How to Use
 1. Open `index.html` in your browser.